TheHoolio/cm4io-fan/README.md

 # cm4io-fan

+This is a fork from https://github.com/neggles/cm4io-fan since it seems abandoned.

+The issues/prs will be included and tested, soon

 kernel module and device tree overlay to add support for the EMC2301 fan controller on the Raspberry Pi Compute Module 4 IO Board.

 *Works with 5.10+ 64-bit kernels only.*